 Graduating sophomores who achieve a 3.90 to 4.0 GPA and all A or A- grades in all coursework, with no 'I', 'Z' or 'V" grades in courses numbered over 100 may be eligible for the SVC President's Medal.
-The specific and complete criteria for the President's Medal may be obtained at the Dean of Instruction & Student Services' Office.
+The specific and complete criteria for the President's Medal may be obtained at the Office of the Dean of Student Services.